KevinTheGuo/ECE470-Project/Assignment_3.27/README.md

 5. Perform the inverse velocity kinematics, and find thetadot.
 Use the new algorithm which works on robots with more/less than 6 joints!
 6. Calculate the new set of theta angles for the robot joints by applying our calculated thetadot for 1 second
 7. Repeat steps 2-6 until the norm of our spatial twist is below a specified cutoff!
 The exact functions and code are found in the inverse_kinematics.py file in this folder.

-## 3. Moving the robot and displaying the predicted end frame in simulation
+## 3. Moving a
 Our code consists of three main components.
 First, the VREP API is used to connect to the simulation session through Python.
 This is done by starting a simulation server, then requesting a clientID for the session.

 Next, we enumerate the Kuka's joints by requesting handlers for each joint.
 All joints are initialized to zero.